mak448a/repo/README.md

 # mak448a's Repo

 This repo contains apps from various authors.
-To maintain safety, they are sourced directly from their GitHub pages.
+To maintain safety, they are sourced directly from their GitHub pages/websites.

 Please open an issue or a pull request to add more or update!